 SSV Corwith Cramer

 Corwith Cramer, named after SEA's founding director, was designed by Wooden and Marean specifically for SEA and was constructed by ASTACE in 1987 in Bilbao, Spain.
 She is a 134-foot steel brigantine built as a research vessel for operation under sail.
-The qualities that make Westward both versatile and seaworthy have been incorporated into the design of Corwith Cramer.
+The qualities that made our original vessel R/V Westward both versatile and seaworthy were incorporated into the design of SSV Corwith Cramer.

 SSV Robert C. Seamans